-Suffolk County is home to more veterans than any of the state’s 62 counties.
-That means we have a special responsibility to help ensure that those who have served our country receive appropriate support when it comes to securing decent affordable housing, training and employment opportunities, mental health assistance, and other necessary services.
+Suffolk County is home to more Veterans than any of the state’s 62 counties.
+That means we have a special responsibility to help ensure that those who have served our country receive appropriate support when it comes to securing appropriate affordable housing, medical and mental health assistance, and other necessary supportive services.

-Founded in 1989 by Vietnam War veteran John Lynch, Suffolk County United Veterans (SCUV) initially focused on meeting the housing needs of the county’s homeless veterans.
-As the years passed, under Lynch’s dedicated leadership, SCUV’s mission would expand to include a broad range of support services, all dedicated to maintaining the dignity and self-sufficiency of returning Veterans.
+Founded in 1989 by a Vietnam War veteran, Suffolk County United Veterans (SCUV) initially focused on meeting the housing needs of the county’s homeless Veterans.
+As the years passed, SCUV’s mission would expand to include a broad range of support services, all dedicated to maintaining the dignity and self-sufficiency of returning Veterans.

-Open to any Suffolk County veteran of any era, the Joseph P. Dwyer Veterans Peer Support Project provides a bridge for Veterans to help other Veterans.
+Open to Suffolk County Veterans of any era, the Joseph P. Dwyer Veterans Peer Support Project provides a bridge for Veterans to help other Veterans.

 SCUV is a partner in the Supportive Services for Veteran Families (SSVF) program, aimed at helping low-income Veteran families to secure permanent housing.

 No Veteran should be homeless, and SCUV offers a broad spectrum of housing-related services.

 Charlotte's Table food pantry provides additional resources by a Veteran peer to all Veterans, military personnel and their families.